Lance Palmer

-Lance Palmer (born February 7, 1987) is an American professional mixed martial artist and former collegiate wrestler, who currently competes in the featherweight division.
+Lance Palmer (born February 7, 1987) is an American professional mixed martial artist who currently competes in the featherweight division.
 A professional since 2011, he is most notable for competing in Professional Fighters League (PFL), where he was the 2018 and 2019 tournament champion.

-As a folkstyle wrestler, he was a four-time NCAA Division I All-American and four-time OHSAA state champion.
+He currently wrestles for Real American Freestyle (RAF), where he also serves as their head of talent development.
+As a collegiate wrestler, Palmer was a four-time NCAA Division I All-American and four-time OHSAA state champion.
+He is a member of the Ohio State Athletics Hall of Fame.

 Wrestling career

 High school

 Palmer started wrestling at the age of nine and won every OHSAA (state) tournament since his freshman year of high school, making him a four-time Ohio champion out of St. Edward High School in Lakewood, Ohio.
 He graduated with a record of 150-6 and also won a NHSCA Senior National championship while coached by Greg Urbas.

 College

 After graduating, he attended Division I Ohio State University, where he competed at 149 pounds in all of his 4 seasons.